maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 At this point we need to ask django to create the database table.
 Django since version 1.8 has embedded migrations mechanism and we need to use them in order to change the state of the db.

 ..
-Note:: Make sure to be in my_geonode directory to execute the following commands
+Note:: Make sure to be inside "my_geonode" directory to execute the following commands

 .. code-block:: shell

     python manage.py makemigrations

-    # the above command informs you with the mogrations to be executed on the database
+    # the above command informs you with the migrations to be executed on the database

     python manage.py migrate